 Definitely better than paying a premium price at a certain coffee chain that always spells your name wrong.

 You may not be much of a breakfast person or are just in the mood for something lighter.
 After all, you will probably be spending a lot of time in a bathing suit and want to look your best!
-The Leisure Club was voted the best coffee shop in the area.
+The Leisure Club in Pensacola was voted one of the best coffee shops in Pensacola.

 It has a retro vibe and is very LGBTQ friendly.
 They serve a variety of offerings like pastries, smoothies and parfaits.
 They do have other options like the Belgian Breakfast Press.
 It’s basically a waffle that’s topped with cheese, eggs and bacon.
 It might leave you so full that you just want to skip lunch!

 If you are looking for a LGBTQ friendly restaurants that really takes pride in the ingredients that they use, visit the Black Bear Bread Co.
-It is a neighborhood bakery that features naturally leavened bread that’s baked fresh each day.
+It is a neighborhood bakery in Santa Rosa Beach that features naturally leavened bread that’s baked fresh each day.

 This restaurant uses seasonal produce in many of their dishes.
 Favorites include the bagels and lox and the banana tartine.
 If you aren’t sure what to try, just ask!
 The staff here is very friendly and can help you figure out what to get in order to satisfy your palette.